 All changes in ownership or management of units with active HAP contracts must be reported to the Pensacola Housing Department within 10 business days of the change.
 Whenever possible, changes should be reported in advance, so HAP payments can be put on hold prior to the transition and to avoid the possibility of incorrect payments.
 If the prior owner or property manager is paid by Pensacola Housing after the change in ownership or management because of a delay in reporting, or a delay in providing verification documents, on the part of the owners or management companies, those parties will be responsible for arranging the transfer of funds.

-A change in ownership requires execution of a new HAP contract.
 The HAP contract is transferrable under federal regulations after the new owner has provided proof of ownership.
-Pensacola Housing and the new owner maywill, however, complete Pensacola Housing's HAP Contract Addendum, which will affirm the new owner's acceptance of agreement with the HAP contract(s) already in effect for the affected family or families, and the new owner's willingness to be bound by the terms of the existing HAP contract.
+Pensacola Housing and the new owner will, however, complete Pensacola Housing's HAP Contract Addendum, which will affirm the new owner's acceptance of the HAP contract(s) already in effect for the affected family or families, and the new owner's willingness to be bound by the terms of the existing HAP contract.